 Think you know all the rules of royal life?
-Think again, here's some royal rules that are no longer enforced the way they once were
+Think again, here are some royal rules that are no longer enforced the way they once were.

-We know that life as a royal comes with a huge list of do and do nots, but did you know that the protocols have become a little more relaxed?
-Here's three royal rules that Queen Elizabeth I no longer enforces.
+We know that life as a royal comes with a huge list of "does" and "do nots", but did you know that the protocols have become a little more relaxed?

 Royal couples are forbidden from showing affection

 Anybody who's seen Harry and Meghan hold hands, kiss or cuddle know that this is no longer true.
-While the Queen herself would never indulge in a PDA, sources say that as long as it's not inappropriate, she has no problem with her grandchildren being a little more demonstrative with their partners.
-William and Kate aren't quite as touchy-feely as Meghan and Harry, but that could come down to personal choice or give an indictation that they'll be traditional monarchs.
+While the Queen herself never indulged in a PDA, sources say that as long as it wasn't inappropriate, she has no problem with her grandchildren being a little more demonstrative with their partners.
+William and Kate aren't quite as touchy-feely as Meghan and Harry, but that could come down to personal choice or give an indication that they'll be traditional monarchs.

 Royals must travel with one black outfit